manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-manage-pdb/plug-pdb/plug-pdb.md

  -   Completed all previous labs successfully
  -   Logged in to Oracle Enterprise Manager in a web browser as *sysman*

-> **Note:** This lab contains many system-specific values.
-Such details might vary depending on the system you are using.
+> **Note:** This lab contains system-specific values and paths.
+These details might vary depending on the system you are using.

 ## Task 1: Plug an unplugged PDB into the root container